harsh or corrosive in tone

 be adjacent or come together

 They gathered together, block¬ing me from view as they

-an order that after a specific time certain activities (as being outside on the streets) are prohibited
+an order that after a certain time activities are prohibited

 These days I had rules that hadn’t existed before: